nasa-nccs-hpda/ilab-geoproc/ilab_geoproc/landsat/README.md

 - generating VRTs
 - regridding

-We do it this way because transfer nodes to CSS (abovex201) only have 2 CPU cores, which makes the data transfer process extremely slow.
+If using transfer nodes to CSS (abovex201), they only have only have 2 CPU cores, which makes the data transfer process extremely slow and another step is added to download to adapt, then to css.
 We have a temporary transfer node to accelerate the process for this rounds of upgrades (2024-04-03).
 As of 9/16/2024, we have more transfer nodes so can download directly to CSS.

 ![GLAD ARD ABoVE Download](glad-ard.png)